melanie531/aws-sagemaker-generative-ai-workshop-fsi/lab2/README.md

 ### Prerequisites - Setting up IAM policies

-Before execute below, please ensure to attach IAM AWS Managed Policies `AmazonKendraFullAccess` to the Amazon SageMaker Execution role associated with your Studio user profile. ***Please don't use similar IAM setting for your environment and always try to do IAM least-privilege setting.***
+Before execute below, please ensure to attach IAM AWS Managed Policies (`AmazonKendraFullAccess`, `IAMFullAccess`) to the Amazon SageMaker Execution role associated with your Studio user profile. ***Please don't use similar IAM setting for your environment and always try to do IAM least-privilege setting.***

 You can follow the below instructions to add the policy to the IAM role.
 From the SageMaker console, search for IAM.
 ![diagram](./images/searchIAM.png)